My Disney Experience App and Online Tool

 In September 2020, Disney added Table Service To Go to the My Disney Experience app.
 This feature allows guests to order from select Table Service restaurants, select an arrival window, and pick up Table Service eats without dining in the restaurant at all!

 Learn more about Table Service To Go here.

 Mobile Dine Check-In

-For those looking for Table Service dining opportunities without an Advance Dining Reservation, My Disney Experience added a Walk-Up Waitlist feature in August 2020.
-Learn more here.
+For those looking for Table Service dining opportunities without an Advance Dining Reservation, My Disney Experience has a Walk-Up Waitlist feature for select restaurants.

 Search for the restaurant you want to visit and click “Join Walk-Up List.”
 Follow the prompts from here to secure your spot on the waitlist.
 When your turn arrives, you’ll be notified and asked to return to the restaurant.

 Guests can create and manage MagicMobile accounts on the MDE app.
 Head to the main menu and click “Disney MagicMobile” to access this feature.